igrigorik/hydra5/README.md

-# Hydra: load-balanced (multi-headed) SOCKS5 proxy
+# Hydra5: load-balanced (multi-headed) SOCKS5 proxy

-Given a list of hosts hydra opens a pool of SOCKS5 tunnels and routes incoming requests via a random tunnel.
-In effect, hydra is a regular SOCKS5 proxy, except that each outbound request is automatically load-balanced.
+Given a list of hosts hydra5 opens a pool of SOCKS5 tunnels and routes incoming requests via a random tunnel.
+In effect, hydra5 is a regular SOCKS5 proxy, except that each outbound request is automatically load-balanced.

 ![hydra overview](misc/hydra.png)